PravinMaleya/LUX-DEV-BOOTCAMP/README.md

 ## Repository Structure

 - **`notes/`**: Summarized insights, technical concepts, and key learnings from different sessions.
+    - 01-Introduction.md - Covers the basic definitions of Data Science, AI and Machine Learning
 - **`assignments/`**: Completed assignments, coding exercises, and practical solutions in Python and other tools.
 - **`resources/`**:
   - Curated articles, datasets, and links that have been used in the process.